 Things To Know Before You Come

 Our new visitor center is open.
-Please check in with the rangers and begin your visit here with 10-minute orientation film, brochures, and temporary exhibits.
+Please check in with the rangers and begin your visit here with 10-minute orientation film, brochures, and exhibits.
 Please continue to call ahead (620-273-8494) for tour and building availability or check with the staff.

 Snakes - All wildlife at the park is protected.
 The preserve is home to venomous snakes, such as massasauga rattlesnakes and copperheads.
 For your safety, please watch where you are walking and do not put your hands anywhere you cannot see.
 Be cautious around rock walls, fences, and in tall grass.